Hampi: 14th century and after

-The armies of the Delhi Sultanate, particularly those of Alauddin Khalji and Muhammad bin Tughlaq, invaded and pillaged South India.
+The armies of the Delhi Sultanate, those of Alauddin Khalji and Muhammad bin Tughlaq, invaded and pillaged South India.
 The Hoysala Empire and its capital Dvarasamudra in southern Karnataka was plundered and destroyed in the early 14th century by the armies of Alauddin Khalji, and again in 1326 CE by the army of Muhammad bin Tughlaq.

 The Kampili kingdom in north-central Karnataka followed the collapse of Hoysala Empire.
 It was a short-lived Hindu kingdom with its capital about 33 km from Hampi.
 The Kampili kingdom ended after an invasion by the Muslim armies of Muhammad bin Tughlaq.
 The Hindu women of Kampili committed jauhar (ritual mass suicide) when the Kampili soldiers faced defeat by Tughlaq's army.
 In 1336 CE, the Vijayanagara Empire arose from the ruins of the Kampili kingdom.
 It grew into one of the famed Hindu empires of South India that ruled for over 200 years.

 The Vijayanagara Empire built its capital around Hampi, calling it Vijayanagara.
-Many historians propose that Harihara I and Bukka I, the founders of the empire, were commanders in the army of the Hoysala Empire stationed in the Tungabhadra region to ward off Muslim invasions from the Northern India.
+Historians propose that Harihara I and Bukka I, the founders of the empire, were commanders in the army of the Hoysala Empire stationed in the Tungabhadra region to ward off Muslim invasions from the Northern India.
 Some claim that they were Telugu people, who took control of the northern parts of the Hoysala Empire during its decline.
-As per some of the texts such as Vidyaranya Kalajana, Vidyaranya Vritanta, Rajakalanirnaya, Pitamahasamhita, Sivatatvaratnakara, they were treasury officers of Pratap Rudra, the King of Kakatiya Kingdom.
+As per texts such as Vidyaranya Kalajana, Vidyaranya Vritanta, Rajakalanirnaya, Pitamahasamhita, Sivatatvaratnakara, they were treasury officers of Pratap Rudra, the King of Kakatiya Kingdom.
 When Muhammad Bin Tughlaq came looking for Baha-Ud-Din Gurshasp (who was taking refuge in the court of Pratap Rudra), Pratap Rudra was overthrown and Kakatiya was destroyed.
 During this time the two brothers Harihara I and Bukka I, with a small army came to the present site of Vijayanagara, Hampi.
 Vidyaranya, the 12th Jagadguru of the Śringeri Śarada Pītham took them under his protection and established them on the throne and the city was called Vidyanagara in A.D.
 1336.